Waterway and Stream Complaint Investigation

 Please call the appropriate agency if you see:

-- Trash - Call your local HOA or watershed association to see if opportunities for stream cleanup are available.
+- Trash – Call your local home owners' association or watershed association to see if opportunities for stream cleanup are available

-- The flow in streams will overtop the banks (flood) periodically.
+- The flow in streams will overtop the banks or flood periodically.

-- Placing yard waste (leaves, grass clippings, etc.) along stream banks degrades water quality by: smothering beneficial vegetation, introducing excess nutrients and contributing to blockages.
+- Placing yard waste (leaves and grass clippings) along stream banks degrades water quality by smothering beneficial vegetation, introducing excess nutrients and contributing to blockages.

 - Baltimore County’s policy is to allow riparian buffers (vegetation around streams and waterways) to grow naturally and not be maintained.
 Riparian buffers provide a host of environmental benefits such as habitat for terrestrial and aquatic species, pollutant uptake, groundwater recharge, and temperature moderation in the stream which is vital for the survival of some species.

 Revised June 12, 2015